 - The impact of any development that might be profitable for the landowner would be unjustified in what has always been a refuge for biodiversity and wildlife.

-- The private landowner have exercised their rights to prevent members of the public accessing their land thus blocking the public from traversing the back field between the back lawn of Castletown House and the woodlands, from walking along the protected sightline between Castletown House and the Wonderful Barn, etc.
+- The private landowners have exercised their rights to prevent members of the public from accessing their land thus blocking the public from traversing the backfield between the back lawn of Castletown House and the woodlands, from walking along the protected sightline between Castletown House and the Wonderful Barn, etc.

-- It is feared that the private landowner will not pursue less-profitable projects such as the delivery of greenways (ref.
+- It is feared that the private landowners will not pursue less-profitable projects such as the delivery of greenways (ref.
 2022 Greater Dublin Cycle Network), tree planting, etc.

 - Large vehicles will be unable to enter through the protected Castletown Gates from Main Street so will need to drive 800m along the residential Castletown Drive after entering the Castletown housing estate from the Castletown Estate North entrance further up the Maynooth Road, again putting vulnerable road users at risk.